Base Running Gates (incorrectly!)

 Additional Notes:

-- The wire frame is carefully designed to server multiple functions.
+- The wire frame is carefully designed to serve multiple functions.

 - The first ball is allowed under the ramp of the wire frame but is captured by the square end.